void-sign/noesis/DEVELOPMENT.md

 If tests are failing:

-1. Check that both core and extensions are built with compatible versions
+1. Check that both repositories are built with compatible versions
 2. Ensure the shared library (`libnoesis_core.so`) is up to date
 3. Look at test output for specific failure messages